day8/re-frame/docs/on-dynamics.md

 re-frame apps are simple to simulate in your head, and there are consequences - all of them good.

+This simplicity arises from a combination of factors.
+On this page, we have reviewed re-frame layer by layer, starting at a high level with how events are handled one after the other in a discrete way.
+Then, how a single event is handled step by step in a FSM-like way.
+Then, how pure functions and immutable data dramatically dampen dynamics.
+Then, through to how declarative data-based DSLs are used in multiple places.
+An, finally, at how there is only one store of State and how it is updated only once per event cycle in a transactional way.

-When talking to an experienced programmer recently, I was thrilled when he said the following (in a slightly distracted way, almost as if surprised by the realisation):
+Recently, at a local Clojure meetup, I was talking to an experienced programmer, and I was thrilled to hear him say the following (in a slightly distracted way, almost as if surprised by the realisation):

 > Been using re-frame for nine months now.
-You know what's odd?
-I find myself writing fewer tests these days, since I started using re-frame.
+Do you know what's odd?
+I find myself writing fewer tests these days since I started using re-frame.

-So, an experienced (self-regulating) programmer who has previously written a lot of tests, is instinctively writing fewer tests, surprising even himself a bit, because his intuitions are telling him it is safe to do so.
+So, an experienced (self-regulating) programmer who has previously written a lot of tests, is instinctively writing fewer tests, surprising even himself a bit with the decision.
-It is empirically simpler.
-Experientially simpler.
+I believe his intuitions are telling him it is safe to do so.
+He is reacting to the simplicity he is experiencing.

 N of 1, sure.
 But there's almost no better recommendation than this.
+I was delighted.

 <!--
-### Our Goal
+### Reified Dynamics

+Our goal is to turn Dynamics into data.
+By tracing all forms.
+End up with a data structure for each event which completely captures all the execution trace.

 XXX